 Below is a slideshow of the post-game awards ceremony and luncheon (all but the last photo by Sandy Huffaker.)

 Qualifying for the 2015 competition, which will take place at the Joint Mathematics Meetings in San Antonio next January, begins in early September (of 2014).
 Teachers who would like their students to participate should email the AMS Public Awareness Office (at any time) at: paoffice at ams dot org, subject line: 2015 WWTBAM.
 Include your name, school, and courses taught this semester.

 Here are all the prizes and cash won by the contestants in the 2014 national Who Wants to Be a Mathematician.
 For each cash prize, a matching amount is awarded to the math department of the student's school

 Thanks very much to our sponsors: Maplesoft, the Who Wants to Be a Mathematician technology sponsor, Texas Instruments, and John Wiley and Sons.
-Thanks also to our judges: Bill Butterworth (also Who Wants to Be a Mathematician co-creator), DePaul University, Caren Diefenderfer, Hollins University, Bernie Madison, University of Arkansas, Ivelisse Rubio, University of Puerty Rico-Rio Piedras, and Katherine Socha, Math for America; and to our performers: Tim Chartier (live), Davidson College, Judith Grabiner, Pitzker College, and Jean-Marie De Koninck, Université de Laval.
+Thanks also to our judges: Bill Butterworth (also Who Wants to Be a Mathematician co-creator), DePaul University, Caren Diefenderfer, Hollins University, Bernie Madison, University of Arkansas, Ivelisse Rubio, University of Puerto Rico-Rio Piedras, and Katherine Socha, Math for America; and to our performers: Tim Chartier (live), Davidson College, Judith Grabiner, Pitzer College, and Jean-Marie De Koninck, Université de Laval.
 Thanks as well to Thomas Dick, Oregon State University, and Carl Yerger, Davidson College, for yeoman-like work behind the scenes.

 Comments: Email Webmaster